sakibmahmud/REST-API-BLOG-POSTS/README.md

-saveData(): for saving data onto the data.json files. loadData(): to read from the file. removeDuplicates(): the function makes sure that no post is repeated.
+saveData(): for saving data onto the data.json files.

+loadData(): to read from the file.

+removeDuplicates(): the function makes sure that no post is repeated.
 The posts are getting filtered based on their ids (as all posts should have unique ids).
-We are using the set data structure and the algorithm runs in O(n) time. sortPosts(): sorting the posts based on the sortBy parameter or by default in ascending order. sortPostsDescending() : sorting the posts in descending order if required.
+We are using the set data structure and the algorithm runs in O(n) time.

+sortPosts(): sorting the posts based on the sortBy parameter or by default in ascending or descending order.

  Data Source:
  We are using a third party API as data source.